ak--47/dwh-mixpanel/README.md

 const bqToMpSummary = await dwhMp(myConfig);
 ```

-the module returns a `summary` of the unload/load job, with statistics and logs about how many records were processed, throughput, and metadata from the warehouse.
+the module returns a `summary` of the entire pipeline, with statistics and logs about how many records were processed, throughput, and metadata from the warehouse.

 ```javascript
 {